 INI-HIMR Network Support Programme

-There are two deadlines each year: 31 January and 31 July
+There are two deadlines each year: 28 February and 28 August

 We are delighted to announce a new programme of network support to be co-sponsored by the Isaac Newton Institute for Mathematical Sciences (INI) and the Heilbronn Institute for Mathematical Research (HIMR).